ABOUT THIS FRUITING TROPICAL.

 To help establish your new Real Chocolate Tree, fertilize sparingly ten inches away from the base, tri-annually with a slow time released product.
 Unfertilized they will tend to grow at a slower pace.
 Note: The heavy salts in cheaper fertilizers will damage the roots and possibly kill the plant.
 Its best to use a brand you know and trust.

 Best outdoors if grown in zone 10a-11, find your zone here.
 This tree requires 80-100% sunlight.
 Depending on your location full sun is often best.
 In the northern end of their grow zone Real Chocolate Trees should be brought indoors or protected during the winter months.
 The patio zone is 4b-11 which means the potted tree will flourish over the summer months in colder zones but must be brought inside before winter.

 At the nursery these trees are grown under 20-40% shade cloth.
 If you plant this tree in a brightly lit area you may experience leaf burn.
 It is best to acclimate this plant to its environment by keeping it outside and slowly moving it into a sunny area over a week or two to avoid stress before planting.

 WHAT IS THE SHIPPING SIZE.

 Note: Before leaving, plants are inspected, watered, and pruned.
 Larger plants, generally those that ship in 8″ pots, will be topped to 36″ or 48″ overall, depending on the variety, if necessary, to facilitate shipping.
 Your new plants’ pot is then bagged to ensure that the soil stays in the pot and not loose in the box.
 Plants are tissue or kraft paper wrapped and generally secured in place with natural biodegradable peanuts.
-You may want to order your Tree Tomato Tamarillo (cyphomandra betacea) online now while they are in stock, supplies are limited.
+You may want to order your Real Chocolate Tree (theobroma cacao) online now while they are in stock, supplies are limited.